namrak/reddit-video-downloader/README.md

 Else: it starts the gui and you can download whatever you want from reddit.

-Linux requirements: Supported applications for clipboard feature (xclip or xsel), ffmpeg bin path added to BIN variable, python3-tk
+Linux requirements: Supported applications for clipboard feature (xclip or xsel), ffmpeg bin path added to PATH variable, python3-tk

 `sudo apt-get install xclip ffmpeg python3-tk`

-Windows requirements: Windows 10 build 17063 required for native curl, ffmpeg bin path added to PATH variable
+Windows requirements: Tested only on Windows 10, curl no longer needed, ffmpeg bin path added to PATH variable

 MacOS requirements: Brew allows easy install of ffmpeg/xclip (xclip also requires xquartz)